Washington Elm: Decline and demise

-In 1923, the tree was very fragile and diseased.
-Workers from the parks department of Cambridge were cutting two of the remaining limbs.
-Upon cutting the second limb, the entire tree fell over onto its iron fence and brought the Boston Elevated Railway cable to within 15 feet (4.57 m) of the ground.
+Legacy

+A sapling of the elm was planted in the Cambridge Common on April 19, 1925, by Vice President Charles Dawes.
+On July 3, 1925, president Calvin Coolidge gave a speech not far from the tree, in honor of the 150th anniversary of Washington taking command.

 The tree was divided up into approximately 1000 pieces, and these were distributed to all states and their legislatures.
 The cross-section of the tree was sent to Mount Vernon.
 About 150 pieces were given over-the-counter, a few hundred were mailed throughout the country, and some fraternal organizations received pieces as well.
-Root shoots were sent to locations throughout the nation, and some of them still thrive today.
-An offshoot tree in the state of Washington was used to create the tree seen here today.
+Root shoots were sent to locations throughout the nation, and some of them still thrive, nearly a century later.

+Pieces of the elm are held by the Henry Ford Museum in Michigan, Yale University, the Harvard University Library, and Cambridge City Hall.
+Harvard's Houghton Library has a book whose cover was carved from the elm.
+A group of disabled Boston veterans presented a gavel made out of the Elm to President Dwight Eisenhower in 1960.

+Debate

 In 1925, the legend was openly discredited at the Cambridge Historical Society (CHS), when Samuel F. Batchelder read a paper he later reprinted as The Washington Elm Tradition: "Under This Tree Washington First Took Command of the American Army" Is It True?.
 Batchelder revealed the forgeries in the tales told about Washington and the tree, in short calling the myth altogether not realistic, but the beliefs persist today.
 Many websites are outdated in stating that the tree still exists and that it is indeed where Washington first took command.

 Today, a plaque embedded in the pavement of Garden Street (at its Mason St. intersection) marks where the tree used to stand.
 The Cambridge Historical Commission (CHC) has called the association of Washington and the elm a "myth" and stated that "the image of the tree remains a symbol of patriotism in Cambridge."

 Descendant trees

-Of the 1,000 pieces that were distributed, many are still standing today.
+Grafts, scions, saplings, and clones of the Washington Elm were planted across the United States in the early twentieth century.
+Many were planted in 1932 to mark Washington’s 200th birthday.